JRMeyer/markdown-datasheet-for-datasets/DATASHEET.md

 	*YOUR ANSWER HERE*

-# PREPROCESSING / CLEANING / LABELING
+## Preprocessing / Cleaning / Labeling
----

 *Dataset creators should read through these questions prior to any pre-processing, cleaning, or labeling and then provide answers once these tasks are complete.
 The questions in this section are intended to provide dataset consumers with the information they need to determine whether the “raw” data has been processed in ways that are compatible with their chosen tasks.
 For example, text that has been converted into a “bag-of-words” is not suitable for tasks involving word order.*